walden-marshall/distributed-control-toolbox/README.md

 The underlying algorithm for `structuredControllerRealization.m` consists of several intermediate steps, contained in `/intermediate functions/`.
 The script `/demos/ring_graph_demo.mlx` explains these steps for the "Consensus of First Order Subsystems" problem of [Jensen and Bamieh, 2022](https://arxiv.org/pdf/2012.04792).

-The script `/demos/dam_example.mlx` generates the optimal SLS state feedback controller for a system of three river dams presented in [Rantzer, 2019](https://arxiv.org/pdf/1812.07748).
+The script `/demos/model_match_demo.mlx` illustrates how to perform a model match to an unconcstrained optimization problem for controller synthesis, using the system of three river dams presented in [Rantzer, 2019](https://arxiv.org/pdf/1812.07748) as an example.

 The `/other functions/` folder contains several auxiliary functions used for concise presentation in the demos.